Families of tractable problems with respect to vertex-interval-membership width and its generalisations: Applications of TIM meta-algorithm

-We define our transition routine, validity routine, and starting routine such that, if there exists a sequence of states whose restrictions to each connected component of the relevant snapshot returns true for all relevant routines, there exists a set $D$ of vertex-time pairs $(v,t)$ such that defending vertex $v$ at time $t$ for all pairs in $D$ results in only the vertices which are labelled $\burning$ being burnt.
-Our upper bound on the sum of the vectors of the states is $\textbf{v}_{\text{upper}}=(-h, 1,2,3,\ldots,\Lambda-1,\Lambda, \Lambda)$.
-Since the entry $s$ counts the negation of number of vertices saved at the end, $d_t$ counts the number of defences made at time $t$, and $d'$ counts the sum of the number of vertices defended at time $t$ for all $t$, this ensures that there are at least $h$ vertices saved, at most $t$ defences made at time $t$, and at most $\Lambda$ total defences made.
+For this application of the TIM width meta-algorithm, we use $(X,1)$-component states, where the label set $X=\{\covered, \uncovered,\dominating\}$, and the vectors of the states contain an integer $d$ which counts the number of vertices in the dominating set $D$ within the relevant timed component.
+We will define our transition routine, validity routine, and starting routine such that each state for which their restrictions to the connected components of each snapshot return true for all relevant routines corresponds to the existence of a set $D$ of size $d$ of vertex appearances labelled $\dominating$ which covers vertices which are given label $\covered$, and all uncovered vertices are given label $\uncovered$.
+Our upper bound on the sum of the vectors of the states is $\textbf{v}_{\text{upper}}=h$.
+Since this is the sum of all vertex appearances labelled with $\dominating$, this ensures that there are at most $h$ elements in a potential dominating set.

-We say a labelling of vertices at time $t$ is \emph{respected} by a set $D$ of vertex-time pairs if, under the defence $D$, only the vertices labelled $\burning$ at time $t$ are burning, the vertices labelled $\defended$ are defended at times before $t$ and all vertices labelled $\newdef$ are in $D$ at time $t$.

-If the connected component in question contains the source, our starting routine returns true if and only if the source is labelled $\burning$ and every other vertex is labelled with $\unburnt$, and the vector is the zero vector.
-Otherwise, the starting routine returns true if and only if all vertices are labelled $\unburnt$, and the vector is the zero vector.
-Our validity routine returns true if and only if, given vector $\textbf{v}=(s,d_1,\ldots,d_{\Lambda},d')$ and labelling $l_t$ of a connected component $C$ in the snapshot $G_t$ of $\mathcal{G}$, $s=0$, $d_i =0$ for all $i<t$, and $d'=d_{i'}=|l_t^{-1}(\newdef)|$ for all $i'\geq t$.
+Our starting routine returns true if and only if every vertex is labelled $\uncovered$ and each vector is a zero vector in the state.
+The finishing routine returns true if and only if, for every connected component $C$ of $G_{\Lambda}$, every vertex in $C$ is either labelled $\covered$ or $\dominating$, and the vector $(d)$ is the number of vertices in $C$ labelled $\dominating$ by the state.
+Finally, the validity routine is defined as an algorithm which returns true for a connected component $C$ if and only if the number of vertices in $C$ labelled with $\dominating$ is equal to the vector $(d)$.
+Algorithm~\ref{alg:temp-dom-tim} gives our transition routine.